bjornaa/ladim1/doc/source/postprocessing.rst

 ===============

 LADiM comes with a simple python package ``postladim`` that can be used for visualisation and analysis of LADiM output.
+It is based on the ``xarray`` package http://xarray.pydata.org/en/stable/.

 The basic class is ``postladim.ParticleFile``, it is initiated by the following lines::